LexiAM/disaster_response_NLP_pipeline/README.md

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app `python run.py`
+2. Run the following command in the projects root directory to run your web app `python app/run.py`

 3. Application webpage can be found on your local machine by going to http://127.0.0.1:5000/